science-machine/biomlbench/README.md

 BioML-bench is built on top of [MLE-bench](https://github.com/openai/mle-bench) and provides a comprehensive framework for benchmarking AI agents on biomedical machine learning (BioML) tasks including protein engineering, drug discovery, medical imaging, and clinical biomarkers.

+~~Development TODOs (unordered)~~

+- [ ] Add `experiments/splits` which will contain files like `medical-imaging.txt` that contain a list of task ids for only a given domain, or type of benchmarking run (e.g., lite, all).
+- [ ] Decide if we want to have `experiments/familiarity` like the original MLE-bench.
+This would involve measuring the relationship between model performance and the "familiarity" of the model for the task description.
+This tries to assess if the model is "cheating" by already understanding the task.
+- [ ] Need to decide if we can add human baselines in for Polaris.
+We would probably have to manually scrape the leaderboard (possibly with playwright) and then we would need to add a `supports_human_baselines` method to the `PolarisDataSource` class which returns `True`.
+And we would need to add a `get_human_baselines` method to the `PolarisDataSource` class which returns a pandas dataframe with the human baselines.
+- [ ] Need an automated pipeline for scraping all the polaris and kaggle tasks and creating tasks/ directories for them.
+- [ ]

+## How to wrap a new benchmark database

+Example: Polaris.

+To wrap polaris, we needed to:

+1. Understand the data source.
+In this case, Polaris has a high-level API that can be used to automatically download and split data.
+2. Create a new data source module in `biomlbench/data_sources/`.
+In the case of Polaris, we created `biomlbench/data_sources/polaris.py`.
+3. Implement the `XYZDataSource` class.
+This class must implement the `download` and `get_leaderboard` methods.
+4.

 ## 🧬 Features

 - **Diverse Biomedical Tasks**: Protein engineering, drug discovery, medical imaging, clinical biomarkers